 Flashback Friday: Dave Winfield Hits a Seagull

-The patron saint of the Toronto Blue Jays may be the Cyanocitta cristata, but go down to the Toronto waterfront they’re few and far between.
-More often than not, you’ll see unofficial mascot of Toronto’s waterfront; the seagull.
+The patron saint of the Toronto Blue Jays may be the Cyanocitta cristata, but actual Blue Jays are few and far between in the city of Toronto.
+More often than not, you’ll see the unofficial mascot of Toronto’s waterfront; the seagull.

-In between scouring for food and just being an general nuisance overall, you’ll occasionally see these birds down by the ballpark.
+In between scouring for food and being a general nuisance, you’ll occasionally see these birds down by the ballpark.
 Unfortunately for one seagull, his insatiable love for baseball cost him his life.

 For this week’s edition of Acid Flashback Friday, we take a look back on that fateful day on August 4th 1983 when Dave Winfield socked a seagull with a baseball at Exhibition Stadium.